rla/dom-eee/README.md

     "type": "single",
     "selector": CSSSelector,
     "property": String,
-    "attribute": String
+    "attribute": String,
+    "html": Boolean
 }
 ```

 Properties `property` and `attribute` are optional.
 If present
 the extracted value is either a property or an attribute of the
 node matched by the `selector`.
+If `html` property is set to
-If not present, the text contents
+`true` then element's markup is extracted.
+If not present,
-of the element is returned.
-If `selector` matches nothing then
+the text contents of the element is returned.
+If `selector`
-null is returned.
+matches nothing then null is returned.

 Property `type` is optional.
 When not set, `single` is assumed as
 the default.